TFGaurd Docs

 Introduction

-Policy Engine is a comprehensive Terraform security policy checker that helps you identify and fix security vulnerabilities in your Infrastructure-as-Code before deployment.
+TFGaurd is a comprehensive Terraform security policy checker that helps you identify and fix security vulnerabilities in your Infrastructure-as-Code before deployment.
+With 112+ Built-in Free Rules (Community Edition) and 1,200+ Enterprise Rules (Secure-Stream), TFGaurd helps your team maintain security best practices and compliance requirements automatically.

 Quick Start